 I think if I had it over, I would try and structure the event so that the newly formed teams pulled down the features that they wanted after the self-selection event!

 This was simply a miss.
 There were lots of good reasons why we did not communicate earlier but I do think it hurt us on the day.
-At a minimum I would like to have communicated the problem we were trying to solve and the constraints before the event.
-This provide an opportunity to flush out any flaws with the thought process and gives people more time to make considered choices.
+At a minimum, I would like to have communicated the problem we were trying to solve and the constraints before the event.
+This provides an opportunity to flush out any flaws with the thought process and gives people more time to make considered choices.

 The good news is none of these challenges had a catastrophic impact on the ART.
 In fact 5 months later this challenges have paled into the background as the ART has hit the ground running, with a momentum that has the whole building talking about the marked changed in the department since the 6-day quick start!

 Stay tuned over the next few weeks to learn about how we tackled just-in time training at scale and the ART's first PI Planning event.